greenbone/gvm-tools/docs/connectiontypes.rst

 For the most common use case (querying :term:`openvasmd`/:term:`gvmd` via :term:`GMP` at the same host) the :ref:`socket connection
 <socket_connection_type>` should be chosen.
 The other connection types require
-some setup and possible adjustments at the server side.
+some setup and possible adjustments at the server side, if you are not using a :term:`Greenbone OS <GOS>` based system.

 .. _socket_connection_type: